iamarjunsharma/hiring-test/README.md

 - Testing methodology/coverage
 - "Does it work"
 - Time to complete
-- Attached is a screenshot of the version of this exercise that I (Justin) built.
+- Attached is a screenshot of the version of this exercise that we built.
 This is an intentionally graphically bare version of the project to communicate the main components.

 <img src="Exercise Screenshot.png" alt="screenshot" class="inline"/>